Source code for xonsh.shell

 on_precommand(cmd: str) -> None

-Fires just before a command is executed.
+Fires just before a command is executed, after ``on_transform_command`` has

 """,